Thursday, April 25, 2024

 The rotation of two triangles on a flat surface which intersect at the origin produces two inverted cones whose peaks intersect at the origin.
 The rotation of two triangles on a hyperbolic surface produces a two-sheet hyperboloid whose sheets also intersect at the origin.
 However one of the sheets will have the opposite sign of the other sheet and any solution in that sheet will also have a solution that is the opposite sign in the other sheet.
 It is noted that a change of sign is equivalent to a rotation on the imaginary axis of π.
 This because of Euler’s Formula and the fact that sin(0)=0 with a rotation of π, is equivalent to sin(π), but cos(0)=1 while cos(π)=-1.

 Since cosh(x) is a odd function, that is cosh(x)=cosh(-x), and logarithms are undefined for x<0, then unless there is a rotaion of π when passing though the origin of 0 between the two sheets of the hrperboloid, it will apear to an observer on one sheet of the hyperboloid that there is only one solution, y=ln(cosh(x2)).
 The derviative of this solution is tanh(x2).
 This repeats with a period of πi.
 If x<2/3*π, then the solution is virtually identical to y=x when x>0.
-A Nash Equilbrium discontinuity occurs at 5/6*π.
+A Nash Equilibrium discontinuity occurs at 5/6*π.
 The approximation can be used until this discontinuity, at which point the uncertainty becomes significant and the approximation is no longer valid.
-Since the absolute can also be stated as a multiple of π, this can be restated that the universe is flat locally, but is hyperbolic globally.
+Since the absolute can also be stated as a multiple of π, this can be restated that the universe is flat locally, but is hyperbolic universally.

 No comments: